 Curiously, Lightroom actually scaled just fine on the original Galaxy Fold, switching to a tablet view and filling the inner display.

 Samsung also still has a durability hurdle to cross with its foldables.
 The Galaxy Z Fold 2's UTG display should be more reliable than the plastic substrate on its predecessor, but it's still much more fragile than traditional glass.
-The phone comes with a set of care instructions warning you not to apply too much pressure on the display with a fingernail or other sharp objects to avoid damaging it — though on the bright side, Samsung is offering a one-time $150 screen repair under its Z Premier service.
+The phone comes with a set of care instructions warning you not to apply too much pressure on the display with a fingernail or other sharp objects to avoid damaging it — though on the bright side, Samsung is giving away a one-time $150 screen repair service under its Z Premier program.

 Those care instructions also point out that the Galaxy Z Fold 2 is not water-resistant.
 IP certification has become an expectation of nearly every high-end phone these days, but this is one aspect of the foldable experience that still hasn't caught up with the competition.